-Kathryn Fell is an experienced award-winning photographer based in Sonning Common, near Henley on Thames in South Oxfordshire.
+Kathryn Fell is an experienced photographer based in Sonning Common, near Henley on Thames in South Oxfordshire.
 Read on to find out a little more…

 When did you first pick up a camera?

 I’ve been taking photos since I was a teenager when I was first inspired on holiday in Cornwall.

 Ahhh, gotta love the West Country…What inspired you to take photos in Cornwall?

 It was the light, Cornwall has the most amazing light I guess that’s why so many artists live and work in their studios there.
 Also the abundance of nature I began to take notice of my surroundings, light and nature, and started excitedly snapping away on my disposable camera.

 Wow!
 A disposable camera – I guess you have to start somewhere!
 When did you get your first proper camera?